bmartin1/Identifying_Actions_for_Sound_Event_Classification/README.md

 ## Action Vectors for ESC-50 dataset

 In order to relate actions to sound events, we chose a well-studied sound event dataset called ESC-50.
-We selected 20 actions that in isolation or combi- nation could have produced at least part (of most) of the 50 sound events.
+We selected 20 actions that in isolation or combination could have produced at least part (of most) of the 50 sound events.

 | | | | | |
 | :--- | :--- | :--- | :--- | :--- |